cvaraujo/learning-flutter-random-project/README.md

-# first_app
+# Score App

-A new Flutter project.
+A new Flutter app that compute scores based on your choices.

 ## Getting Started